Published Dec 13, 2024

-Portal Roundup: Former Notre Dame DL Tyson Ford plans to transfer
+Portal Roundup: Former Notre Dame DT Tyson Ford commits to transfer to Cal

-Portal-mania for the coming offseason has begun before the midway point of the 2024 season.
+Portal-mania for the 2024-25 offseason has began before the midway point of the 2024 season for Notre Dame.

 Inside ND Sports will continue to use this Portal Roundup to track all of Notre Dame's outgoing and incoming transfers for the 2024 postseason/2025 preseason portal period.